The Chinese crested is slight in size and sometimes lacking in hair. But they are always full of personality.

 They’re usually good with kids, but as we’ve mentioned already, it’s a good idea to supervise young children while they are handling a crested to ensure that they do not accidentally injure her little body.

-But other than that, a Chinese crested will love alternating her time between sleeping and snuggling with you (and your babies) and running amok or playing games.
+But other than that, this breed will love alternating her time between sleeping and snuggling with you (and your babies) and running amok or playing games.

 She’s not as active of a dog as, say, a husky, but she’s definitely not as lazy as, say, a pug.